Yellowweii/Hexo-Blog/source/_posts/English-practising.md

 - confidential /ˌkɒn.fɪˈden.ʃəl/ adj. secret or private, often in a formal, business, or military situation
 - confidentiality /ˌkɒn.fɪ.den.ʃiˈæl.ə.ti/ n. the state of being confidential patient/client confidentiality
+- military /ˈmɪl.ɪ.tər.i/ adj. relating to or belonging to the armed forces Many people from the area said the bombs were hitting civilian, rather than military targets.
+- civilian /sɪˈvɪl.jən/ n. a person who is not a member of the police or the armed forces The bomb killed four soldiers and three civilians.
-- integrity /ɪnˈteɡ.rə.ti/ n. the quality of being honest and having strong moral principles that you refuse to change
+- integrity /ɪnˈteɡ.rə.ti/ n. the quality of being honest and having strong moral principles that you refuse to change / n. the quality of being whole and complete
+  A modern extension on the old building would ruin its architectural integrity.
+- extension /ɪkˈsten.ʃən/ n. the fact of reaching, stretching, or continuing; the act of adding to something in order to make it bigger or longer
+  The extension (= increasing) of police powers in the province has been heavily criticized.
+- criticize /ˈkrɪt.ɪ.saɪz/ v. to express disapproval of someone or something The government is being widely criticized in the media for failing to limit air pollution.
 - cable /ˈkeɪ.bəl/ n. a set of wires, covered by plastic, that carries electricity, phone signals, etc.
 - scheme /skiːm/ n. an organized plan for doing something, especially something dishonest or illegal that will bring a good result for you n. an officially organized plan or system v. to make clever, secret plans that often deceive others
 - deceive /dɪˈsiːv/ v. to persuade someone that something false is the truth, or to keep the truth hidden from someone for your own advantage